Veams/generator-veams/README.md

  * [grunt-packager](https://github.com/bobbor/grunt-packager) (only executable when your project.jspackcfg is configured) - package your js
  * [grunt-contrib-compass](https://github.com/gruntjs/grunt-contrib-compass)
  * [grunt-browser-sync](https://npmjs.org/package/grunt-browser-sync) - Sync and auto-reload your local server over multiple devices
- * [grunt-htmlhint](https://github.com/yaniswang/grunt-htmlhint) - Check your html for errors
- * [grunt-contrib-jshint](https://github.com/gruntjs/grunt-contrib-jshint) - Check your js for errors
- * [grunt-jsbeautifier](https://github.com/vkadam/grunt-jsbeautifier) - Format your js and html files.
- * [grunt-prettysass](https://github.com/brandonminch/grunt-prettysass) - Format your SASS/SCSS-files
  * [grunt-photobox](https://github.com/stefanjudis/grunt-photobox) - Take snapshots from homepage
  * [grunt-bless](https://github.com/stefanjudis/grunt-bless) - Split your css after you reach size limit for ie9
- * [grunt-combine-media-queries](https://github.com/stefanjudis/grunt-combine-media-queries) - When you use mixins for media queries in your SASS files, you can combine your media queries with this module
  * [grunt-comment-media-queries](https://github.com/cruncher/grunt-comment-media-queries) - You begin your project with mobile first but need to support desktop styles in IE8?
 That's your module!
  * [grunt-connect-proxy](https://github.com/drewzboto/grunt-connect-proxy) - a preconfigured proxy for developing clientside API interfaces in your prototype, with CORS, Basic Authentication support and http methods